betaflight/betaflight.com/docs/wiki/release/Betaflight-4-5-Release-Notes.md

 ## 12. EzLanding

 This is a newly developed feature, CLI only, that makes landings less bouncy, even when airmode is on.
-This is achieved by restricting the amount to which airmode can increase throttle, and by attenuating iTerm, when throttle is low and sticks are centred.
+This is achieved by restricting the amount to which airmode can increase throttle, and by attenuating iTerm, when throttle is low and sticks are centerd.

 EzLanding is disabled by default.

 - To enable, go `set mixer_type = EZLANDING` in CLI.
-- To return to normal behaviour, go `set mixer_type = LEGACY` in CLI.
+- To return to normal behavior, go `set mixer_type = LEGACY` in CLI.

 There are two tuning parameters:
 - `ez_landing_limit`: Default: 5, Range: 0-75.
 Allowed maximum percentage throttle increase via airmode, with sticks centered and throttle at zero.
 Higher values provide a bit more stability when perching or in flat drops.
 Lower values make landings less bouncy.
 - `ez_landing_threshold`: Default: 25, Range: 0-200.
 Percentage stick deflection at which airmode is given full authority to adjust the throttle, with linear attenuation towards the center

-The EzLanding effect is strongest when the sticks are centred and throttle is at zero.
+The EzLanding effect is strongest when the sticks are centerd and throttle is at zero.
 Under these conditions there will be a small reduction in PID stabilisation.
 To retain a bit more stability, eg when trying to 'perch' on an object, or during flat or inverted zero throttle drops, retain a tiny bit of throttle during the move.

 For more information, see [PR 12094](https://github.com/betaflight/betaflight/pull/12094).
 Debug: `set debug_mode = EZLANDING`